kaf-lamed-beyt/ng-tech-events/frontend/README.md

 ## precommit-ing with husky.

+While this feels like a good approach.
+Contributors kept runing into installation issues with husky because of the nested folder structure.
+If you know a way to get past this error of the frontend folder not being a `.git` project.
+Feel free to open a pull request.

 Because we may run into having un-linted code in the future that would result in build errors when we deploy to Netlify.
 I've added a simple pre-commit check that ensures that the build process passes according to Typescript's standard.

 I know that this may be maddening 😒 as [some people may hate the idea](https://www.youtube.com/watch?v=RAelLqnnOp0) of adding pre-commit hooks to their projects.
 But, it gets the job done.